Connect with others who understand.

 • Sputum cytology — A sample of sputum (mucus) is analyzed under a microscope for cancer cells.

-• Needle biopsy — The area where cancer is suspected is numbed, and a hollow needle is inserted there to remove tissue.
+• Needle biopsy — The area where cancer is suspected is numbed, and a hollow needle is inserted there to remove lung tissue.
 The biopsy is then analyzed for cancer cells.

 • Thoracentesis — If there is fluid collected around the lungs, a doctor can insert a hollow needle to drain it.
 The fluid is collected and analyzed for cancer cells.